hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/private-data-objects.md

             </td>
             <td>
-                This PR contains some random (small) fixes.
-It currently includes all the build changes so do not merge.
-If these changes look fine, it can pull them out so it can be applied separately (without the bigger makefile changes).
+                This PR is more of an appropriate size for @bvavala with several small fixes.
+It should be independent of the makefiles PR (meaning that they should be able to be applied in either order).
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-01-25 15:54:15 +0000 UTC
+        Created At 2023-01-25 22:49:59 +0000 UTC
     </div>
 </div>